awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 1. Choose **Edit Contacts**\.

 1. Update the applicable values\.
-For more information, see [Values that You Specify When You Register a Domain](domain-register-values-specify.md)\.
+For more information, see [Values that You Specify When You Register or Transfer a Domain](domain-register-values-specify.md)\.

    Depending on the TLD for your domain and the values that you're changing, the console might display the following message: